fadichikh/Apollo_VR/README.md

 The module and the moon are at 10'000th of their real scale.
 ![Little demo](https://github.com/Squidez/VR-project/blob/main/assets/readme/demo.gif)
 ## Installation requirements
-The website is live at https://squidez.github.io/Apollo-11-VR/ or you can clone the project and excecute _index.html_.

 ## Package
 This project uses the A-Frame package: https://aframe.io/